hamdan-Deb/Livekit-groq-voice-assistant/README.md

 ---

-<a id="osc-sales-framework"></a>
+<a id="sales-framework"></a>
-## 🎯 OSC Sales Framework & Conversation Flow
+## 🎯 Framework & Conversation Flow

-The agent ("Sarah") is built on the **OSC Outbound Sales Handbook** for B2B real estate agency outreach:
+The agent ("Sarah") is built for B2B real estate agency outreach:

 1. **Permission-Based Hook:** Asks for 20 seconds regarding the agent's active listing.
 2. **Showing Bottleneck Discovery:** Discovers what time the real estate agent finishes client showings in the evening before offering Zoom slots.
 3. **Choice of Two Close:** Offers specific times ("Tomorrow at 6:00 PM, or Thursday at 8:30 AM").
 4. **Spoken Email Normalization:** Parses spoken emails (e.g., `"john at gmail dot com"`) directly into clean string formats (`"john@gmail.com"`).
-5. **Solidification (4-Point Lock & Smart Bypass):** Provides confirmation code `COMPASS10`.
-If the prospect says they don't have a pen, Sarah intelligently bypasses the read-back and confirms via email.
-6. **The 2-Goodbye Defense:** Ignores early casual brush-off goodbyes ("Okay thanks bye") with a soft value pivot, only ending the session when the appointment is locked or on a second explicit refusal.
+5. **The 2-Goodbye Defense:** Ignores early casual brush-off goodbyes ("Okay thanks bye") with a soft value pivot, only ending the session when the appointment is locked or on a second explicit refusal.

 ---